 - Best Time to Visit

 Beautiful beaches abound

 With 650 miles of coastline, Crete is a beach-lover’s paradise, and the Greeks take it seriously.
-It’s important to know that 400 beaches in Crete have been awarded Blue Flag status, an international designation that means they comply with a long list of environmental protections and precautions.
+It’s important to know that 400 beaches on the island have been awarded Blue Flag status, an international designation that means they comply with a long list of environmental protections and precautions.
 Visitors can help maintain these gorgeous places by not disturbing wildlife and vegetation and picking up any trash.

-Elafonisi.
 Probably the most famous and one of the best beaches in Crete, Elafonsi is known for being pinkish in places because of the shells that have been ground down by waves over the years.
-The beach is on the most southwesterly point of Crete and can be challenging to reach by bus, so a rental car is recommended.
+The beach is on the most southwesterly point of the island and can be challenging to reach by bus, so a rental car is recommended.

-Vai.
 Vai is a golden sand beach backed by a dense ancient palm tree grove that gives the location a distinctive Caribbean feel.
-In the height of summer, it can be packed with people, so shoulder season is the best time to enjoy this unique Crete destination.
+In the height of summer, it can be packed with people, so shoulder season is the best time to enjoy this spot.

-Bali.
 No, this beach is not in Indonesia.
 Bali, Crete, was our favorite beach because it was walking distance from our apartment.
-With several sections to choose from and easy places to rent chairs and have lunch right by the water, we loved Bali beach in Crete.
+With several sections to choose from and easy places to rent chairs and have lunch right by the water, we loved it.
 It’s also a great location for families because there are platforms and toys anchored right in the shallow water.

 The ancient site of the Palace of Knossos is a thing of myths and legends.
 It’s where the half-man, half-bull Minotaur met his end at the hands of Theseus.
 It’s also the locations Daedalus and Icarus tried to fly from when the father warned his son not to fly his wax wings too close to the sun.
 That’s how important this place was—over 3000 years after its demise, its stories live on.